D4ario0/go-qrcode/README.md

 - **Create a QR code with custom roundness and quiet zone:**

         qr, _ := qrcode.New("https://example.org", qrcode.Medium)
-        qr.SetRoundness(0.7) // defaults to 0 (square); 1 fully rounds outer corners
+        qr.Roundness = 0.7        // defaults to 0 (square); 1 fully rounds outer corners
-        qr.SetQuietZone(2)   // defaults to 4 modules; use 0 to remove the border
+        qr.QuietZoneSize = 2       // defaults to 4 modules; use 0 to remove the border
         png, err := qr.PNG(256)

 ## Library API